terrabrasilis/prodes-release-tasks/pg-to-vector-file/README.md

 # Export PostGIS tables to vector file

-Used to export tables with geographic data from the filtered list of databases for hosts defined by pgconfig files inside the config directory.
+Used to export tables with geographic vector data to Shapefiles and GeoPackage files.

 No ports are exposed, runs only autonomous job on container starts.